 We generated revenue of \$6.1 million, a gross margin of 76.2% and a net loss of \$14.1 million for the year ended December 31, 2020, compared to revenue of \$6.3 million, a gross margin of 73.1% and a net loss of \$14.6 million for the year ended December 31, 2019.
 Revenue for 2020 was negatively impacted by the global pandemic associated with COVID-19.
 Specifically, in March 2020, healthcare facilities and clinics began restricting in-person access to their clinicians, reducing patient consultations and treatments or temporarily closing their facilities.
 As a result, beginning in the second week of March 2020, substantially all of our then-scheduled procedures were postponed, and numerous other cases could not be scheduled.
 During May 2020, the widespread shutdown resulted in key physician-society conferences being moved to a virtual setting, which directly impacted our commercial launch in the U.S. By the beginning of the fourth quarter of 2020, implant centers had resumed procedures in the U.S. and Europe.
-Our accumulated deficit as of December 31, 2020 was \$351.7 million.
+For the three months ended March 31, 2021 and 2020, we generated revenue of \$2.9 million and \$1.7 million, respectively, and our accumulated deficit as of March 31, 2021 and December 31, 2020 was \$360.3 million and \$351.7 million, respectively.